CIA activities in Indonesia: Indonesia, 1945–1950

-After World War II, the Office of Strategic Services (OSS) was dismantled by an executive order signed by President Truman on October 1, 1945 and temporarily the War Department was given control of the OSS branches that were still operational.
+After World War II, six weeks after the atomic bomb was dropped on Japan, President Truman on September 20, 1945, signed an executive order to abolish the Office of Strategic Services (OSS) which took effect on October 1, 1945, and temporarily the War Department was given control of the OSS branches that were still operational.
 Thus, departments were renamed to incorporate these new branches resulting in the Strategic Services Unit (SSU) and the Interim Research Intelligence Service (IRIS).
-These departments, along with military intelligence agencies, were put on the mission to collect surrendering Japanese troops, and recovering military POWs and civilian internees.
+These departments, along with military intelligence agencies, were put on the mission to collect information on surrendering Japanese troops and recovering military POWs and civilian internees.
 One recovery mission, known as Recovery of Allied Prisoners of War and Internees (RAPWI), had major complications because of the different approaches of the U.S., British, and Dutch allies.
 The humanitarian nature of these rescue missions provided cover for the CIA's real objective: to create a place to perform espionage in what would turn into the nation of Indonesia.
 The US did this out of fear for communist expansion in Southeast Asia, as it had already taken hold in the People's Republic of China.
 As Asia became a focal point for many conflicts, the native people of Indonesia came to realize that they were not helpless and their enemies were not invincible.
 Moreover, the U.S. needed a "postwar central intelligence agency."
 According to the CIA online library, the US needed "a secret foreign intelligence service that preserved OSS's capacity to report 'information as seen through American eyes' and 'to analyze and evaluate the material for policymakers.' in southeast Asia".

 At the time when operation ICEBERG was put into motion, Indonesia was still under control by the Dutch.
 Indonesians were against Dutch occupation as they had declared their independence in 1945.
 The U.S. had sympathy for the people of Indonesia and supported their independence.
-During this time, there was a violent four year revolution in Indonesia that would eventually end with Indonesia free from Dutch Rule.
+During this time, there was a violent four-year revolution in Indonesia that would eventually end with Indonesia free from Dutch Rule.
 In Batavia, the ICEBERG mission provided policymakers with information from the beginning of the revolution and how it evolved over the four-year battle.

 Col. John G. Coughlin became the head of the planning of operation ICEBERG.
 He, along with the CIA, wanted to establish field stations in key cities such as Singapore, Saigon, and Batavia.
 Coughlin had an idea of four person teams each with specialists in espionage, counterintelligence, research and analysis that would make up the core of US intelligence stations across Southeast Asia.
 The stations' responsibilities included collecting information about Japanese war crimes, assessing the condition of U.S. property holdings, and accepting the surrender from the Japanese soldiers and commanders.